Prescription Drug Rehabilitation

 Prescription drugs are more readily available now than ever before, and new options seem to be continually entering the market.
 Each one certainly offers a number of benefits for those suffering from chronic pain, anxiety, depression or a wide range of other medical conditions.

 Despite their effectiveness in helping to treat specific ailments, many of these medications are also causing more than their fair shares of problems.
 Abuse and addiction are among the most widespread of these issues.
-At 1000 Islands Wellness and Treatment Centre, we’re here to help combat the negative impacts these medications can have when dependence tightens its grip.
+At Canadian Addiction Rehab, we’re here to help combat the negative impacts these medications can have when dependence tightens its grip.

 There is a very large range of prescription drugs that a user can become addicted to, each comes with differing sets of symptoms.
 Below is a list of common symptoms when a user find themselves addicted: